-• Wild Cooking & Herbology for Ages 8-13 (seven year olds ok with older sibling at camp)
+• Wilderness Survival Craft for Ages 8-13 (seven year olds ok with older sibling at camp)

-• Advanced Skills of the Artisan with multiple prerequisites for Ages 10-15
+• Advanced Skills of the Artisan with for Ages 10-15 with prerequisite of three prior camps with us

 Advanced Skills of the Artisan: Click for a detailed description of this theme in its 4th year which is designed for ages 10-14 who have graduated from at least three previous camps with us, and parents attest that a camper can succeed with our method of knife safety and tool training.
-Qualified campers may also stay with us Monday-Thursday nights for our Archers, Artists & Artisans overnight camp in its 23rd year.
+Or check out the Archers, Artists & Artisans overnight camp in its 24th year for ages 11-16 with same prerequisites.

 8:30-9:00 Check-Ins & Morning Care (gate opens at 8:30)